thomaslsimpson/ml-linear-regression/README.md

-# This is a project I did for my Duke University class on Macbine Learning.
+# This is a project I did for my Duke University class on Machine Learning.

+First, I reviewed the data using